yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/deep_learning/activation_funcs.md

 for $i=1,2,...,n$ and $\bold{z}=(z_1, z_2, ..., z_n)\in \mathbb{R}^n$

-$softmax$ is often used in the final layer of a classifier network that outputs each class energy.
+$softmax$ is often used in the final layer of a classifier network that outputs each class energy and in attention mechanism to normalize input energy.

 Given one-hot encoded true labels $\bold{y}$, one forward pass of softmax is as below.